- Home

 Even if your possessions are on the older side, don’t assume they’re worthless – records in particular have been making a huge comeback, with vinyl sales recently overtaking those of CDs for the first time in over 30 years.
 You never know – someone out there could be willing to pay good money for a book or album that’s sitting gathering dust on your shelf.

-In this article, we’ll go through some of the best places to sell your old books and vinyl records so you can give your income a boost.
+Here, we look at some of the best places to sell your old books and vinyl records if you’re looking to give your income a boost.

 What kinds of books and vinyl records fetch the best prices?